top of page

 • Foliage: Deciduous

-• Landscape: Meadow, native plant garden, rain garden; pair with asters, marsh marigold, obedient plant
+• Landscape: Meadow, native plant garden, rain garden; pair with goldenrod, marsh marigold, obedient plant

 • Native range here